 The easiest way to book your flights would be through an online booking platform like MakeMyTrip or Yatra.
 To our surprise, we found that MakeMyTrip—our go-to booking platform—didn’t offer the kind of connections we wanted, so we ended up booking through the Emirates site itself, and even got a slightly cheaper rate.
 So whenever you’re booking, it might make sense to compare offerings between booking sites and the airline’s site.
 You never know where you’ll get the best deal.

-Applying for your visa for Kenya
+Step 3: Applying for your visa for Kenya

 Applying for a visa is quite simple and can be done online at the Kenyan government’s eVisa site.
 While applying, you’ll need to upload soft copies of your passport, tickets, hotel bookings and your travel schedule.
 The visa fees need to be paid in US dollars via credit card, and the cost of a single-entry visa is approximately USD 52.
 The application takes two or three days to process.

-Getting your mandatory vaccinations
+Step 4: Getting your mandatory vaccinations

 Getting your vaccinations in Hyderabad

 To get your vaccinations, you first need to take an appointment at the ‘Registration for Appointment’ link.
-WARNING: The appointment form is very user-unfriendly!
+The appointment form is very user-unfriendly!
 For example, some fields not marked as mandatory turn out to be mandatory after you click the ‘submit’ button.
 Also, clicking directly on the radio buttons on the date and time selector screen sometimes doesn’t work.
 You’ll need to hunt around the area with your pointer for the right place to click (watch for the radio button circle to turn blue!).
 Lastly, the appointment link doesn’t always work.
 Be patient and keep trying.

 When choosing a date and time, remember that you can only get yellow fever vaccinations on Tuesdays and Fridays.
 You don’t need to take a separate appointment for the OPV; take one for the yellow fever vaccine, and you can get the OPV done at the same time.
 We found that both the yellow fever and OPV vaccines can be bought at the institute.
 Total cost: yellow fever vaccine, Rs.
 250 + OPV, Rs.
 50 + admin charges, Rs.
 50 = Rs.
 300 in total.
-Remember to take your passport and a printout of your appointment along when you go.
+Remember to take along your passport and a printout of your appointment when you go.